Florida woman charged after boyfriend dies in suitcase - NewsBreak

 Sarah Boone, 42, faces second-degree murder charges in the death of 42-year-old Jorge Torres Jr, according to the Orange County Sheriff’s Office .

 Boone’s defense attorney said she plans to use a battered spouse defense when she goes to trial, WOFL-TV reported .
-Officer, 3 employees injured during incident at OKC mental health clinic
+Could SVB collapse have a ripple effect through the economy?

 Mark Nejame, a criminal defense attorney, told NewsNation Boone’s lawyers would have a “tough road for them to go through,” if they use that as their defense.